Skip to Content

 Shishito peppers are a mild peppers, originally from East Asia, that are often grilled or roasted till they're blistered.

-They're typically not spicy but one out of every eight to ten peppers has some heat, so it's a bit like Russian roullette when eating them!
+They're typically not spicy, but one out of every eight to ten peppers has some heat, so it's a bit like Russian roulette when eating them!
 They run from 50-200 SHU on the Scoville scale.

 Shishito peppers are spicier than bell peppers but less spicy than jalapeños.